sestsom/stefansommarsjo.com/content/posts/script-to-monitor-cpu-usage.md

         # Calculate CPU usage for process
         $cpuUsage = $process.PercentProcessorTime

-        # If CPU usage exceeds threshold, output information about the process
+        # If CPU usage exceeds threshold, output information about the process.
         if ($cpuUsage -gt $cpuThreshold) {
             Write-Output ("Process ID: {0}, Process Name: {1}, CPU Usage: {2}%" -f $process.IDProcess, $process.Name, $cpuUsage)
         }
     }

-    # Get some sleep before next update
+    # Get some sleep before next update.
     Start-Sleep -Seconds 2
 }
 ```
-Just start the script and let it run in the background...
+Just start the script and let it run in the background.

+### "This script suck!".
+I'm sure there exist hundreds of applications/scripts doing this better, but out of the box stuff wouldn't let me learn anything and have fun while doing it.

+### Github.
 Script is also available in my Powershell_Scripts repo. [https://github.com/sestsom/Powershell_Scripts](https://github.com/sestsom/Powershell_Scripts).